 This post may contain affiliate links.
 Please read our disclosure policy.

 Taking inspiration from the classic dip, this spinach artichoke pizza is topped with spinach pesto that’s a mix of parsley, Parmesan and walnuts.

-I have no official statistics or research, but I bet the Super Bowl must be a close second to Thanksgiving in the importance of food holidays.
+I have no official statistics or research, but I bet the Super Bowl is a very close second to Thanksgiving in the importance of food holidays.

 Pizza is on my list of favorite foods no matter what time of the day, month or year, and it is total game day fare.